nvpham12/Amazon-Big-Data-Customer-Segmentation/README.md

 Combining the results, we would choose k=4, since it is the best choice from the Elbow Method and the Silhouette Score is not too far off from the highest score at k=2.

 # K-Means Cluster Segments
+Clusters were labeled based on analysis of the average values for each RFM metric in each cluster.
+The 4 clusters are Churned, New Customers, Loyal Customers, and One Time Big Spenders.

 ![segment_pie](https://github.com/user-attachments/assets/695491ee-89f4-48f9-8c35-3beee28d7890)
-Clusters were labeled based on analysis of the average values for each RFM metric in each cluster.
 New customers make up around 30% of the total customers.
 The churned and one time big spenders combine to around half the total customers.

+# Recommendations for K-Means Cluster Segments
+- New customers should also be targeted with a month of free Amazon Prime if they don't have a subscription already.
+- Generally, marketing campaigns are launched to find New Customers and to try and reach out to Churned Customers to try and rekindle interest and get them to return.
+- Amazon could try launching an enhanced cash back program for Loyal Customers.
+Currently, Amazon offers cashback only to customers who make purchases using an Amazon Chase Visa.
+Amazon could try rolling out a cashback program to users without the Amazon credit card at lower rates such as 1% for all customers or 2% for customers with Prime.
+To prevent abuse, the cashback could be given to customers some time after the return periods for the item closes.
+Amazon could also try setting different cashback rates according to spending levels.
+One reference for this is Hilton's Honors Program which sets account levels of Member, Silver, Gold, and Diamond based on number of nights or stays.
+- Amazon could also try implementing a loyalty program providing points based on per dollar spending that can be exchanged for rewards.
+This would make Loyal Customers happy and could be attractive to New Customers.

 # RFM Segments
 In addition to K-Means, customers could also be segmented using RFM metrics.
 The method is to set rules or thresholds based on RFM scores and assign the customer to a segment.
 The following are some common marketing labels that will be used in this project: